Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-Fasting has been promoted for various reasons for centuries, but it’s only recently that researchers have been able to investigate the health benefits from doing strict fasting for days at a time.
+Fasting has been promoted for various reasons for many centuries, but it’s only recently that researchers have been able to investigate the health benefits from doing strict fasting for days at a time.

-Fasting is thought to induce various changes in the body that help protect the cells from damage that may occur from the environment, and trigger pathways in the body which may increase health and possibly lifespan.
+Fasting is thought to induce various changes in the body that help protect the cells from damage that may occur from the environment, and trigger pathways in the body which may increase health and possibly, lifespan.

 My own experience with fasting

-Dr. Rhonda Patrick speaks to Valter Longo, who was a student of the calorie restriction researcher and pioneer Roy Walford.
-During the last few years, he has demonstrated that prolonged fasting is able to rejuvenates the immune system so that it is in a more youthful state, as well as induces anti-cancer effects, and helps prevent side effects from cancer therapies in humans.
-He also mentions how fasting may improve the health or even cure people with autoimmune diseases such as multiple sclerosis.
-I’ve previously shared one recent study showing how fasting rejuvenates the immune system.
+Dr. Rhonda Patrick speaks to Dr. Valter Longo, who was a student of the calorie restriction researcher and pioneer Roy Walford.
+During the last few years, he has demonstrated that prolonged fasting is able to rejuvenate the immune system in animals and do a better job at destroying cancer cells in the body.